 Let’s say you are trying to take some photos indoors at a church without flash, and you are using the 18-55 kit lens that came with your camera.
 At the long end of that range, the widest maximum aperture of f/5.6 is usual.
-Therefore, if you have a 50 1.8 you will be letting in more than 3 full stops of light, giving you the ability to use an 8x as fast shutter speed.
-A 50 1.4 lens will give 4 full stops difference from f/5.6!
-Being able to superbly outperform all zoom lenses makes a 50 1.8 or 1.4 prime lens a must-have tool.
+Therefore, if you have a 50 1.8 kit lens you will be letting in more than 3 full stops of light with this aperture, giving you the ability to use 8x as fast shutter speed.

 3. It’s Small and Lightweight!

 The 50mm fixed focal length is a very versatile range.
 This is especially true when used on full-frame camera bodies like the full-frame D800 or the full-frame Mark III.
 In a full frame camera, the 50mm yields a “normal” perspective and field of view similar to what we see from our very own eyes, which make it a great lens for photojournalists.